Sutil (ship): Career

 On the suggestion of Malaspina, and acceptance of Viceroy Revillagigedo, Mourelle, who had been given command of Mexicana was replaced with one of Malaspina's officers, Cayetano Valdés y Flores, while another, Dionisio Alcalá Galiano, was given command of the newly built Sutil.
 Both were capitanes de fragata (Frigate Captains).
 Galiano was given overall command of the expedition.
 Additional personnel from the Malaspina Expedition were assigned as well.
 Secundino Salamanca and Juan Vernacci were made second in command of each vessel.
 José Cardero was also detached and assigned to Mexicana.
 According to the manifest for the voyage under Galiano, Sutil had a complement of twenty, including two commissioned officers, one soldier, three petty officers and tradesmen, seven seaman gunners, six seamen, and one servant.
 Mexicana had the same complement, plus the artist José Cardero.

 Sutil and Mexicana were transferred to Acapulco in late December 1791 where they were fitted out for exploration under Malaspina's supervision.
 Both vessels handled poorly.
 There were many defects in their construction and both required strengthening.
 Carpenters made various fixes and alterations in Acapulco, but the vessels were still defective and further alterations later were made at Nootka Sound.

 They sailed from Acapulco on 8 March 1792 and arrived at the Spanish post at Nootka Sound, on the west coast of Vancouver Island, on 12 May 1792.
 On April 14, far from land, Mexicana broke its mainmast.
 It was partially repaired in a rough fashion, allowing the expedition to continue.
 Both Sutil and Mexicana were refitted and repaired at Nootka with the help of Bodega y Quadra, who had been assigned commandant at Nootka.
 Among other things, Mexicana was fitted with a new mainmast and a new foremast.
 To repair the vessels Bodega y Quadra had them hauled into a small cove the Spanish called Caleta de Santa Cruz or Campo Santo.

 In early June the two vessels entered the Strait of Juan de Fuca and made their way through the San Juan Islands and into the Strait of Georgia.
 Near the mouth of the Fraser River the Spaniards encountered the two ships of the Vancouver Expedition, which were also engaged in exploring the same area.
 The two expeditions shared information and sailed together for a while.
 They parted ways in the Discovery Islands and returned to Nootka Sound separately.
-Vancouver returned via Discovery Passage while Galiano and Valdés sailed via Cordero Channel.
+Vancouver returned via Discovery Passage while Galiano and Valdés sailed via Cordero Channel and Goletas Channel.
 After arriving at Nootka Sound, Sutil and Mexicana returned to San Blas, arriving there on 25 November 1792.